Ssnnee/alx-system_engineering-devops/README.md

 # Alx System Engineering Devops
-This repository contains the Python projects done during my software engineering training at ALX.
+This repository contains the projects done during my software engineering training at ALX.
+It's about commands and all that kind of stuff.

 ##  Description
 The repository includes several projects that illustrate system engineering devops.
 The project mostly contains a buch of shell script.
 And most o it pass the Shellcheck.